 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where belomarinaite typically forms.
+Look in volcanic fumaroles country, the host setting where belomarinaite typically forms.
 If you start seeing aphthitalite, thenardite, sylvite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, or efflorescences habit, so train your eye for that shape before scanning the outcrop.